Team Fortress 2 Update Speculations

 - I had also thought of having an assistant dog for each class, made to help them specifically, but that would be too much.
 Even just the three is probably pushing it.

 - You'd probably only be allowed to use one of the K-9 Units at a time.
-All four of them could be on the field, but no duplicates of each.
+There could be two of each unit, each one being either RED or BLU, but otherwise, no duplicates of each.